 The vehicles reach the incident location using the existing roads and routes based on real spatial data.
 Furthermore, thanks to GIS Map features, the simulator chooses the fastest way to arrive at the incident.
-As already mentioned above, another extremely relevant entity within the model is the Emergency Point that the input characteristics are defined by statistical analysis, from which the following information is derived:
+As already mentioned above, another extremely relevant entity within the model is the Emergency Point, with the following characteristics as specified by the Incident Generation Engine:

 - Incident identification code;

 - Latitude;

 - Longitude;

-- Time stamp when the incident is reported;
+- Alarm Receipt Time stamp (when the alarm is received at the VFRS communications centre);

-- Preparation time;
+- APPTOT;

-- On scene time.
+- On scene time; and

+- Incident type code.

-The Emergency Point information is entered into the model as an input file where each row represents an incident.
-Since the simulator allows the upload of the file (as in the case of stations), there are no restrictions on the number of emergencies that can be simulated in a run.
+The Emergency Point information is entered into the model as an input file, where each row represents an incident.
+The incident type code automatically determines the number of required vehicles to be assigned to respond to a given incident.
+Since the simulator allows the upload of the input file coming from the Incident Generation Engine, there are no restrictions on the number of emergencies that can be simulated in a run.

-This agent is closely related to the other agents status diagram, because it sends and receives information with all the other agents in the model.
-The actions related to the emergency point are listed below:
+The Emergency Point agent is closely related to the other agents' status diagram, because it sends and receives information to/from all the other agents in the model.
+The different states related to an emergency point are listed below: